Model/Engine size: SD4 Dynamic 5 door

 Green Car Guide rating:

-If the Evoque can prove that its off-road ability is in a league above other 4x4s that can return more than 50 mpg, then in addition to being able to claim that it’s the greenest Land Rover ever, it can also claim that it is the greenest ‘real’ 4×4.
+If the Range Rover Evoque SD4 Dynamic can prove that its off-road ability is in a league above other 4x4s that can return more than 50 mpg, then in addition to being able to claim that it’s the greenest Land Rover ever, it can also claim that it is the greenest ‘real’ 4×4.

 So in addition to our normal road test, and review of fuel economy, the Evoque was given an extremely tough off-road challenge – could it make it across the Wayfarers Way in North Wales, a route normally reserved for Land Rover Defenders with special off-road preparation?